George Ranetti: Wartime relocation and return

+Overall, Ranetti's work comprised at least fifteen years of daily texts and, as noted by Gorun, "if collected, would amount to a genuine library."
+As Mușatescu recounts, his friend was upset that his poetic talents had been wasted on since-irrelevant affairs, without however realizing that he would always be recognized as a "great humorist."
+In 1928, he was working on a collected works edition, also at Cartea Românească, but never saw it through.
+Ranetti was also trying to solved his living arrangements, venturing into Chitila and Buftea in search of an affordable lodging—the search is alluded to in one of his final contributions at Universul.
+He reported that he only had an income of 12,000 lei, equally divided between his salaries at Furnica and Universul and his pension as a veteran journalist; he declared his hope that he would die suddenly, without having to go into a hospital.
+During mid-1927, he was allowed into the writers' retreat at Sâmbăta de Sus, where he spent his final vacation.

-In 1928, Ranetti was working on a collected works edition, also at Cartea Românească, but never saw it through.
-He died on May 2, 1928, in Bucharest, and was buried at Bellu cemetery, Plot 98.
+Ranetti died on May 2, 1928, in Bucharest, and was buried at Bellu cemetery, Plot 98.
+According to Cazimir, his cheap, firwood coffin contrasted with the crowd of admirers who had shown up to pay their final respects.
 Days later, eulogies appeared in Gândirea, Țara Noastră, and Viitorul, followed by a retrospective article in Universul Literar and, in later years, by Tudor Arghezi and D. I. Suchianu's essays on Ranetti.
 Furnica survived under Țăranu's management, but became in 1930 a supplement of the daily Vremea.
 In 1940, Ranetti was dedicated a special issue of Ștefan Baciu's Veselia.
-He was survived until 1932 by his common-law wife, Cleopatra "Cleo" Iamandi, and, until 1947, by his brother Atanase.
-The latter also contributed a dedication on George's grave, and was eventually buried next to him.
+He was outlived by his common-law wife, Cleopatra "Cleo" Iamandi, who died in 1932; her last years were spent in acute poverty, prompting Arghezi to issue appeals for financial aid.
+His brother Atanase lived to 1947.
+He contributed a dedication on George's grave, and was eventually buried next to him.